Loading Events

 About the Talk

-Derrida’s critique of Claujde Lévi-Strauss in “Structure, Sign and Play in the Discourse of the Human Sciences,” is often seen as the decisive moment in a shift from structuralism to post-structuralism.
+Derrida’s critique of Claude Lévi-Strauss in “Structure, Sign and Play in the Discourse of the Human Sciences” is often seen as the decisive moment in a shift from structuralism to post-structuralism.
 A closer reading of Derrida’s argument here reveals a more complex relation between these two major movements in French thought and in critical theory generally.

 About the Speaker

 Jonathan Culler (BA.
-Harvard; B.Phil and D.Phil, Oxon) was Fellow in French at Selwyn College, Cambridge, then University Lecturer and Fellow in French at Brasenose College, Oxford, before moving to Cornell University in 1977, where he was Class of 1916 Professor of English and Comparative Literature until his retirement in 2020.
-He is the author of Flaubert: The Uses of Uncertainty (1974) and numerous books on contemporary critical theory, French and English, including Structuralist Poetics (1975), On Deconstruction (1983), The Literary in Theory (2006), and Theory of the Lyric (2015).
-He has served as Secretary of the American Council of Learned Societies, President of the American Comparative Literature Association, and Chair of the New York Council for the Humanities. and he has been elected a fellow of the American Academy of Arts and Sciences, the American Philosophical Society, and the British Academy.
+Harvard; B.Phil and D.Phil, Oxford) came to Cornell in 1977 as Professor of English and Comparative Literature and in 1982 succeeded M.H.
+Abrams in the Class of 1916 Chair.
+He is the author of Flaubert: The Uses of Uncertainty (1974) and numerous books on contemporary critical theory and literature, including Ferdinand de Saussure (1976), The Pursuit of Signs (1981), On Deconstruction (1983), Barthes (2002), The Literary in Theory (2006), and Theory of the Lyric (2015).
+His Structuralist Poetics: Structuralism, Linguistics, and the Study of Literature (1975), which we will be reading selections from, won MLA’s Lowell Prize.
+He has served as Secretary of the American Council of Learned Societies, President of the American Comparative Literature Association, and Chair of the New York Council for the Humanities, and he has been elected a fellow of the American Academy of Arts and Sciences, the American Philosophical Society, and the British Academy.

 Details